-To set up media for broadcast television channels:
+To set up media for broadcast TV channels:

-- 1. In the Media view, click UHF/VHF or another broadcast media type. - 2.
-Click Search. - 3.
-When the dialog appears, type your Zip Code in the box.

-4. Click Search and use the pull-down menu to select NTSC (analog) Broadcast.
+- 1 In the Media view, click UHF/VHF or another broadcast media type. - 2 Click Search. - When the dialog appears, type your ZIP Code in the box. - 4 Click Search and use the pull-down menu to select NTSC (analog) Broadcast.
 The available channels are populated to the Search Results.